Double Death Cross Strategy – Deadly Accuracy Trading

 Let’s determine now the appropriate entry strategy of the double cross trading strategy.

-Step #2: Multiple entry strategy: Buy1 when we close below 50-day MA and 100-day MA.
-Buy2 when we break and close below 200-day MA.
+Step #2: Multiple entry strategy: Sell1 when we close below 50-day MA and 100-day MA.
+Sell2 when we break and close below 200-day MA.

 Using multiple entries to improve your average entry price can be the best way to approach the death cross signal.
-Scaling in to a position is our preferred trading method when looking to capture large price move in a currency pair.
+Scaling into a position is our preferred trading method when looking to capture a large price move in a currency pair.

 The fact that the price was near the death cross signal, it created a tension in the market that eventually will lead to a sharp move to the downside.